As posted by Asshole # 112 TL Mitchell (4/3/10):

 You want to remove swirls or cover 'em up?
 Glazes fill imperfections

 temporarily and look great.
-After a couple of washes the swirls are back.
-In
+After a couple of washes the swirls are

-order to remove them the surface has to be abraded to the same level as the
+order to remove them the surface has to be abraded to the same level as

 bottom of a swirl or scratch, which means removing paint.
 Same idea as